Rokon-Uz-Zaman/Django-Blog-Website/README.md

-# Django-Blog-Website with Rest API
+# Django-Blog-Website with REST API
 Blog website project using python django framework and django rest framework